-- 1. The Board of County Commissioners, or any individual member of the Board of County Commissioners, Planning Commission, or any individual member of the Planning Commission, applicant, or any adjacent property owner who would have been entitled to receive notice of the original application under the terms of this UDC may appeal the decision. - D. Any appeal requested by an individual member of the PC or BCC will be scheduled by the Planning Director at the next regularly scheduled Public Hearing for the respective commission or board.
-The Planning Commission or BCC shall determine whether the appeal should be heard.
-If the PC or BCC approves the furtherance of the appeal, the appeal shall be scheduled for a Public Hearing pursuant to the appeal procedure. - E. If the appeal was initiated by the applicant or adjacent property owner, then the appeal shall be scheduled for a Public Hearing pursuant to the appeal procedure. - F. Appeal Procedure. - 1.
+- 1. The Board of County Commissioners, or any individual member of the Board of County Commissioners, Planning Commission, or any individual member of the Planning Commission, applicant, or any adjacent property owner who would have been entitled to receive notice of the original application under the terms of this UDC may appeal the decision. - D. Any appeal requested by an individual member of the PC or BCC will be scheduled by the Planning Director for the next regularly scheduled public hearing for the respective commission or board.
+At this meeting, the PC or BCC shall determine whether the appeal should be heard.
+If the PC or BCC approve the furtherance of the appeal, the appeal shall then be scheduled for a public hearing pursuant to the appeal procedure. - E. Any appeal requested by the applicant or an adjacent property owner will be scheduled for a public hearing pursuant to the appeal procedure. - F. Appeal Procedure. - 1.
 Appeal Application Submittal.
-Appeals are required to be filed digitally with the Planning Department within five (5) days of the decision that is being appealed.
-The appeal shall state the specific grounds upon which the appeal is based and shall have attached to it any documentary evidence upon which the party making the appeal (appellant) relies.

-- 2. Burden of Proof on Appellant.
+Appeals must be filed electronically with the Planning Department within five days of the decision that is being appealed.
+The appeal shall state the specific grounds upon which the appeal is based and shall have attached to it any documentary evidence upon which the party making the appeal (appellant) relies. - 2.
+Burden of Proof on Appellant.
 The appellant shall have the burden of proving the necessary facts to warrant reversal or amendment of the decision being appealed.
 Such proof shall include applicable specific section references within this Code, which shall be provided with the appeal.
 The appeal shall be based on the record established in the decision-making process. - 3.
 Staff Review and Action.
-The Director shall review the appeal application and determine whether the application is complete based on the record that has been established and that the appeal is heard by the appropriate authority. - 4.
+The Planning Director shall review the appeal application and determine whether the application is complete based on the record that has been established. - 4.
 Scheduling and Notice of Public Hearings.
-The appeal shall be scheduled for a public hearing before the appropriate appellate body within thirty (30) days of the date of the filing of a complete appeal application.
+The appeal shall be scheduled for a public hearing before the appropriate appellate body within 30 days of the date of the filing of a complete appeal application.

-G. Review and Decision.

-- 1. The appropriate appellate body shall consider the following in determining whether to affirm, reverse, or amend a decision: - a.
+- G. Review and Decision. - 1.
+The BCC shall consider the following in determining whether to affirm, reverse, or amend a decision: - a.
 The requirements and intent of the applicable standards from this UDC compared to the decision that is being appealed; and - b.
-Consistency with the intent of the Master Plan and/or applicable sub-area plan. - 2.
+Consistency with the intent of the Master Plan and applicable Sub-Area Plans. - 2.
 The appellate body may add, delete, or modify conditions of approval to ensure the health, safety, and welfare of the County. - H. Post-Decision Actions and Limitations.
 Any appeals of decisions made by the Board of County Commissioners or the Board of Adjustment shall be made to a court with competent jurisdiction in accordance with state law.

-CHAPTER 4, SECTION 8: VESTED RIGHTS
+SECTION 8: VESTED RIGHTS